mkuzdowicz/TutorialsManager/README.md

 Repository which can store tutorials in a db and perform time management on given tutorial.

 # Main technologies:
- Java 8, Spring MVC, Hibernate, MySql
+ Java 8, Spring MVC, Spring Security, Hibernate, MySql

 ### Functionalities
 * User can store his favorit tutorials